-The status of the language is very healthy in Bethel (as it is in Bontnewydd and Deiniolen).
+The status of the language is relatively healthy in Bethel (as it is in Bontnewydd and Deiniolen).
 87.3% of the resident population are Welsh speakers, which is 17.3% higher than the level of 70% that has been identified as the level where the language is probably viable.
-However, there was a decrease of 2.4% and 4.7% in the number and proportion of Welsh speakers in Penisarwaun ward between 2001 and 2011.
+However, there was a decrease of 2.4% and 4.7% in the number and proportion of Welsh speakers in the wards that cover Bethel between 2001 and 2011.
 The largest increases were seen in the working-age population.
-Typically, 40.2% of the population born outside Wales can speak Welsh - the highest figure in Gwynedd.
-This suggests that there are good opportunities for in-migrants to learn the language.
+40.2% of the population born outside Wales can speak Welsh - the highest figure in Gwynedd.
+This suggests that the settlement is popular with newcomers who may have previous associations with the County and may reflect the good opportunities for newcomers to use and to learn the language.
 Indeed, the existence of a primary school and a range of social facilities mean that there are opportunities to speak Welsh outside the household.
-For these reasons, it is felt that the expected level of growth is suitable for the village.
-Any potential risks can be minimised by ensuring that appropriate mitigation measures are incorporated into any plan for housing here particularly, thus ensuring that the type of housing units address the demands of households in the area and that an adequate supply of affordable housing is available to local people, and that development takes place in stages.
+Proposed Focussed Changes would lead to two relatively small housing allocation in Bethel, which is anticipated to address a high proportion of the indicative housing growth identified for the settlement.
+The proposed Focussed Changes replace a single housing allocations.
+The application of policies that relate to local need affordable housing and the mix of housing should help to ensure that the type of housing units will address local need for housing.
+For these reasons, it is considered that the expected level of growth is suitable for the village.